AlimuddinKhan/subsetSum_problem/src/README.md

 * We have used **Two-List Algorithm** to solve the subset sum problem efficiently.
 * This is so far the best known algorithm to solve subset-sum problem.
 * It reduces time complexity to **O(2^(n/2))** from O(2^n).
-* A typical Two-list Algorithm' has 2 stages.
+* A typical Two-list Algorithm has 2 stages.
  1. Lists Generation Stage
  2. Search Stage
 * In our parallel program we are doing data generation stage in parallel.